Froot: Promotion and release

-In an interview for Billboard in April 2015, Diamandis expressed a wish to repackage the album with new tracks to include "I'm Not Hungry Anymore".
+After questioning about her promotional stance, Diamandis tweeted, "I came up with the 'Froot of the Month' strategy to enable me to release the music I wanted to, as opposed to what might work commercially."
+After the unauthorised Internet leaks and subsequent early release of the album, fans speculated that this would be cut short to five songs, but despite this, the final song was released on its planned date.
+Interviewed by Billboard in April 2015, Diamandis expressed a wish to repackage the album with new tracks to include "I'm Not Hungry Anymore".
 However, she later decided against it, stating that Froot works best as a 12-track album and that she was still not satisfied with the new track.
-However, a demo version of the song was leaked in 2017, and on 28 July 2019, Diamandis announced that she would be performing an acoustic version of "I'm Not Hungry Anymore" for the first time live during her Love + Fear Tour.
+However, a demo version of the song was leaked in late 2017, but on 28 July 2019, Diamandis announced that she would perform an acoustic version of "I'm Not Hungry Anymore" for the first time live during her Love + Fear Tour.
+She would ultimately release the song in 2025, via different streaming services and on digital download for its tenth anniversary of the album.